SEE-GEO/regn/doc/source/jupyter_notebook.rst

-Now start the jupyter notebook server and tell it to listen on the public IP of your computer and to use the SSL certificate created above.
+Now start the jupyter notebook server and tell it to listen on the public IP of your computer and to use the SSL certificate and key created above.

 .. code-block:: bash